liujb0319/Fountain/README.md

 There are a few helper classes that you can utilize in scripting.
 I've written them for my own personal use, but they have a lot of functionality that really helps shorten the amount of code you need to write.
 Some of the following functions will be fairly mandatory for effect scripts in particular.

 ###Numerics
 The Numerics class has a whole heap of helper functions for math-related use.
-You can call these functions in your script by typing 'Numerics._FunctionName_(_input variables_)
+You can call these functions in your script by typing "Numerics._FunctionName_(_InputVariables_)".
+Be sure to separate the input variables with commas.
 * Clamp - The clamp function will take a number, a minimum and a maximum, and return a number that is bound by those constraints.
 * InterpolateCubic - Interpolates between two numbers using a cubic function and a linear amount value between 0 and 1.
 * InterpolateLinear - Interpolates between two numbers using a linear function and a linear amount value between 0 and 1.